gjbadros/hass-vantage/README.md

 By Greg J. Badros <badros@gmail.com>

-For license information, see LICENSE -- Vantage systems control high voltage electricity, you risk shock, fire, or injury using this software.
+For license information, see LICENSE -- Vantage systems control high voltage electricity, you risk shock, fire, injury or death using this software.
 Use this at your own risk!

 This is a custom component for the Vantage Infusion whole-home lighting system for use with Home Assistant.